LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/authentication/GetConsumerJWS.md

 An **AppJWT** is not sufficient to identify a consumer with LiveEngage.
 With a valid **AppJWT** you can obtain a **ConsumerJWS** (Java Web Signature):

 The **ConsumerJWS** is the unique identifier of the user (consumer) and used by the the connector in conjunction with the **AppJWT** to access LiveEngage on behalf of the consumer.
+Both the ConsumerJWS and the AppJWT will be passed in the headers of both the CONVERSATION and SEND requests to LiveEngage in order to authenticate the request.

 A **ConsumerJWS** can be obtained with the following HTTPS request URI: